selfup/ArduinoProjects/README.md

 ### SOS

-Copy past that into a new Arduino Project and mess around with the code! :joy:
+Copy paste the `sos.ino` file into a new Arduino Project and mess around with the code! :joy: